sunghj1118/airflow/README.md

 # Airflow

-Study various topics regrading airflow including DAGs, CRON, backfill, catchup, S3 connections among others.
+In this repository I study various topics regarding airflow including DAGs, CRON, backfill, catchup, S3 connections among others.

 The folders each contain different examples of airflow, most often using docker to run.
 Given this nature, they each have different .yaml files to initialize the respective docker containers.